Marxon13/M13Checkbox/readme.md

 * Many customizable settings to make it easy to seamlessly integrate with your app.
 * All appearance settings follow the UIAppearance protocol.
 * Can be a standalone checkbox, or add a title.
-* Easy setup for any string.
-Just initialize with a string, and M13Checkbox will figure out the width for you.
+* Easy resizing.
+Use the provided methods to resize the control's width to the content, and change the font size based on the height of the checkbox.
-* The height can be changed.
+* Resizeable!
-*You can add your own shape if desired!
+* You can add your own shape if desired!
-*No images!
+* No images!
 Everything is drawn with code!

 Examples:
 ----------